 On November 17, 2017, the Company entered into a service agreement with Apollon Solar in the development of its Silicon SoG production project.
-Under this agreement, the Company undertakes to pay fees of $\notin$ 188,000 over a period of 10 months from January 2018.
+Under this agreement, the Company undertakes to pay fees of € 188,000 over a period of 10 months from January 2018.
 On October 5, 2018 and September 6, 2019, an amendment was signed between the parties extending the contract for an additional period of 5 months and 4 months respectively.
 On August 28, 2020, an addendum was signed with Apollon Solar in the development of its project to produce porous silicon wafers that can be used in solid Li-ion batteries.
-Under this amendment, the Company undertakes to pay fees of $\notin$ 120,000 over a period of 6 months from July 2020.
+On December 30, 2020, an addendum was signed with Apollon Solar in the development of its project to produce porous silicon wafers that can be used in solid Li-ion batteries.
+Under this amendment, the Company undertakes to pay fees of € 120,000 over a period of 6 months from January 2020.